vanheeringen-lab/gimmemotifs/docs/reference.rst

     -h, --help  show this help message and exit
-    -w WIDTH    Set width to W (default: determined from fastafile) -i IDS      Comma-seperated list of motif ids to plot (default is all ids) -c CUTOFF   Cutoff for motif scanning (default 0.95)
+    -w WIDTH    Set width to W (default: determined from fastafile) -i IDS      Comma-separated list of motif ids to plot (default is all ids) -c CUTOFF   Cutoff for motif scanning (default 0.95)